ipfabric/docs/docs/IP_Fabric_API/index.md

 [https://community-fabric.github.io/python-ipfabric/](https://community-fabric.github.io/python-ipfabric/)
 -->

-While using SDK is more straightforward then calling API directly, we recommend making yourself familiar with the rest of the documentation as many SDK calls map directly to API calls.
+While using SDK is more straightforward than calling API directly, we recommend making yourself familiar with the rest of the documentation as many SDK calls map directly to API calls.

 ## Using API Directly